What I'm encountering on the doorstep are folks who can be put into a few different categories:

 - The new big US solution to the violence unleashed in Baghdad are Berlin/Belfast style walls between neighbourhoods.
 However:

 "Erecting concrete walls between neighbourhoods is not a solution to the collapse in security and the rampant violence," housewife Um Haider told AFP news agency.
-"If so, Baghdadis would find themselves in a maze of high walls overnight."
+"If so, Baghdadis would find themselves in a maze of high walls overnight."- Oliver Stone is to direct an advert for a campaign calling for the withdrawal of US troops from Iraq.
+It'll focus on the views of servicemen and women who have served in Iraq.

 Another resident, Mustafa, said: "I resent the barrier.
 It will make Adhamiya a big prison."